glebashnik/CarND-Vehicle-Detection/README.md

 ![](output_images/false_neg.png "Visualization of the video pipeline on frames with false negatives")

-Next visualization shows how this pipeline deals with false positives, when a vehicle is detected where there ar eno vehicles.
-False positive detections are eliminated when appling the heat threshold, generating binarry images.
+Next visualization shows how this pipeline deals with false positives, when a vehicle is detected where there are no vehicles.
+False positive detections are eliminated when appling the heat threshold, generating binary images.

 ![](output_images/false_pos.png "Visualization of the video pipeline on frames with false positives")

 ### Video processing

-The pipeline was reimplemented in the `VehicleDetector` class which the the supporting funcitons to process videos.
+The pipeline was reimplemented in the `VehicleDetector` class including supporting funcitons to process video clips.
 Here is [the output for the test video](./output_videos/test_video.mp4) and here is [the output for the project video](./output_videos/project_video.mp4)

 ## Discussion